 Dr. Anderson has a baccalaureate of arts in Anthropology from Skidmore College and is an AOA inductee through Albany Medical College.
 While a resident at Brown, she conceived and founded the Young Doctors Club and undertook research in program development promoting healthy eating.
 She provides direct care and precepting in Med-Peds clinic as well as supporting resident advocacy and continuing in her own role as CEO of FIT Club for Kids (Teachfitclub.org).
-She has authored curriculum on health policy and practice management with an ongoing commitment to didactic teaching
+She has authored curriculum on health policy and practice management with an ongoing commitment to didactic teaching.

 Justin was born in Tennessee, raised in Texas, will always love Baltimore, and is grateful for his new home in Rhode Island.
-Justin enjoys spending time at coffee shops, running short distances, thinking about hiking, and sharing an office with the incredibly delightful Matt Lorenz
+Justin enjoys spending time at coffee shops, running short distances, thinking about hiking, and sharing an office with the incredibly delightful Matt Lorenz.

 Dr. Cineas is the Associate Program Director for the Med/Peds Residency.
 She is a graduate of Georgetown University and Harvard Medical School.
 She completed her Med/Peds residency at the Harvard Combined Program (BWH/Children’s Hospital/MGH).
 She joined the faculty in 1999 and has been an advisor and mentor to many classes of Brown Med/Peds residents.
 She oversees the Med/Peds ambulatory experience for the residents including the curriculum, a focused Enhanced Primary Care Rotation (E-PCR) for second year residents, and Med/Peds focused block rotations.
 She also enjoys working with and mentoring medical students.
 Dr. Cineas serves as a Career in Medicine faculty advisor at the Alpert Medical School of Brown University and is currently an Assistant Director for the Longitudinal Integrated Clerkship (LIC) as part of the medical school’s new Primary Care-Population Medicine track.
 She is active in the National Med/Peds Program Directors Association – where she has presented her piloted Enhanced Primary Care curriculum.
 Dr. Cineas is the recipient of multiple teaching awards including the 2011 Department of Medicine Beckwith Family Teaching award.
 Since 1999, Dr. Cineas has been a regular volunteer at the Rhode Island Free Clinic and serves on the clinic’s Medical Advisory Committee.
 Dr. Cineas serves on the Office of Diversity and Minority Affairs Advisory Group and is an advisor to the Brown Minority House Staff Association (BMHA).
-She also has a strong interest in international health and has participated in clinical experiences in Haiti, the Dominican Republic and Armenia. http://news.brown.edu/features/2011/05/haiti
+She also has a strong interest in international health and has participated in clinical experiences in Haiti, the Dominican Republic and Armenia.

-Dr. Grumbach is a graduate and former chief resident of the Medicine/Pediatrics Residency at Brown.
-He received his medical degree from the Mount Sinai School of Medicine in New York City, where he was raised.
-He has had various jobs, including working on a whale watching boat in Bar Harbor, ME and as a ski instructor in Vail, CO.
-He practices at Anchor Medical Associates in Warwick, RI and he has been precepting in the MPPCC since he completed his residency, where he also sees his own panel of patients.
+Dr. Grumbach is a graduate and former chief resident of the Medicine-Pediatrics Residency at Brown.
+He received his medical degree from the Mt.
+Sinai School of Medicine in New York City, where he was raised, after graduating from Bowdoin College, honoring in Biology and History.
+He has held various jobs, including working on a whale watching boat in Bar Harbor, Maine, as a ski instructor in Vail, Colorado, and even as a unionized elevator operator in NYC’s midtown during high school.
+He previously practiced at Anchor Medical Associates in Warwick, RI, for 18 years where he served as Physician Chief, and has been precepting at the Medicine Pediatrics Primary Care Center since he completed residency.
 He volunteers regularly at Amos House in Providence.

 Suzanne McLaughlin is the Program Director for the Med/Peds residency.
 She received her undergraduate degree in International Studies from the Johns Hopkins University.
 After working in prenatal care at People’s Community Health Center and prenatal cytogenetics at Johns Hopkins, she received her Masters in Maternal and Child Health from the Harvard School of Public Health and her MD from the University of Connecticut.
 She completed Med/Peds residency training here at Rhode Island and Hasbro Children’s Hospitals, and a Robert Wood Johnson Clinical Scholars fellowship at Johns Hopkins University.
 Her clinical research interests are in health care transition and care delivery in primary care settings, her work has been supported by the Picker Institute, Gold Foundation and the American Academy of Pediatrics.
 She collaborates with the National Health Care Transition Research Consortium and is an Academic Pediatric Association Educational Scholar.
 She received the 2014 Department of Medicine Beckwith Family Teaching award and is the physician-champion for our clinic’s grant supported Patient Centered Medical Home initiative.